Shaoranlaos/node-red-contrib-ecoflow-http-api/README.md

 A Node Red module that allows to use the offical Ecoflow HTTP API to read data from various supported Ecoflow Devices.

+The used HTTP endpoint is "/iot-open/sign/device/quota/all" which will get all available data for the requested device.

 ## Supported device types

 Because this module uses the standard HTTP API from Ecoflow it should support all